eramirezcarlos/staticPropsNextjs/README.md

 ## Branch for pre-rendering using getStaticProps for static props with getStaticPaths if dynamic the page

-## This is also the Branch for pre-rendering Dynamic with ServerSideProps and in dynamic pages
+## This is also the Branch for pre-rendering Dynamic with ServerSideProps and in dynamic pages with client side datafetching after

 getStaticProps and getStaticPaths Improved by calling get data